-Note – I’ve never really used an Apple product other than an iPod.
+Note: I’ve never really used an Apple product other than an iPod.
 I’m sure they’re great, and the associated smugness that comes with owning one is entirely earned.
 They lost me at the horror that was iTunes on Windows.
-This review will continue in an entirely unbiased manner.
+This review will now continue in an entirely unbiased manner.

 So, lets find out how well the Dell XPS 12 performs as a laptop for travelling, and more importantly, discover it if crushes the Macbook Air in every possible way.
 Which is obviously the important thing when reviewing any laptop.

 Features and Introduction